 Ice Cream Wasted

 Dallas resident Bri Calloway is a chemist by trade, who for many years applied her skills to the oil and gas industry.
 But her true passion is ice cream.
-Calloway has developed a proprietary method for infusing alcohol into ice cream and, after testing the Ice Cream Wasted concept at an incubator kitchen in Plano, is opening a storefront in Dallas.
+Calloway has developed a proprietary method for infusing alcohol into ice cream and, after testing the Ice Cream Wasted concept at an incubator kitchen in Plano, opened a storefront in Dallas.

 The shop has a few quirks, to be sure.
 For one, patrons can't simply walk up and buy a cone.
 Entry to Ice Cream Wasted is by appointment only, and it doesn't come cheap.
 Group samplings, which include three or four ice creams, cost $35 for a general tasting and $45-$55 for rotating seasonal flavors, such as summer specialties pineapple upside-down colada and key lime-a-rita.
 For Halloween, Calloway is preparing a glow-in-the-dark ice cream.
 (Really!)
 Additionally, all flavors here are vegan and organic.